Date of Award:

 We use the autocorrelation coefficient of the model residuals as a physical parameter.
 The autocorrelation can provide information about how strongly current temperatures are affected by prior temperatures or how quickly a physical process is occurring.

 The amplitudes and phases of the annual oscillation in our data compare favorably with those from the OHP and CEL French lidars, as well has the HALOE satellite instrument measurements.
 The semiannual climatology from the USU temperatures is similar to that from the HALOE temperatures.
 We also found that our semiannual and annual amplitudes and phases compare favorably with those from the HALOE, OHP, and CPC data.

 Wynn, Troy Alden, "Statistical Analysis of the USU Lidar Data Set with Reference to Mesospheric Solar Response and Cooling Rate Calculation, with Analysis of Statistical Issues Affecting the Regression Coefficients" (2010).
 All Graduate Theses and Dissertations.
-Paper 797.
+797.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .